wcfrobert/wthisj/README.md

 $$\mbox{normal stress due to flexure}: \sigma = My/I_x \mbox{ and } \sigma=Mx/I_y$$

 Indeed, ACI 421.1R recommends using a slightly different formulation that differs on the safe side, and more closely resembles what we learned in mechanics of materials.
-In essence, we discard the weak axis $I$ term (the one where slab depth is cubed) for the web areas, and end up just calculating the planar moments of inertia.
+In essence, we discard the weak axis $I_y$ term (the one where slab depth is cubed) for the web areas, and end up just calculating the planar moments of inertia.

 $J_{cx} = I_x = \int y^2dA$